xiaohanchi/COCA/README.md

 ##### \* Competing Approaches

-We provide R code to implement the competing approaches mentioned in the paper<sup>\[1\]</sup>.
+We provide R code to implement the competing approaches (MTD-Ind, OBD-Ind, and OBD-Pool) mentioned in the paper<sup>\[1\]</sup>.
 To access it, use the following R code:

 ``` r
 open_example("alt_designs.R")